lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Wrong Selected Cipher Suite {#wrong-selected}

 Error code 2 MUST only be used in a response to message_1 in case the cipher suite selected by the Initiator is not supported by the Responder, or if the Responder supports a cipher suite more preferred by the Initiator than the selected cipher suite, see {{resp-proc-msg1}}.
 ERR_INFO is in this case denoted SUITES_R and is of type suites, see {{asym-msg1-form}}.
 If the Responder does not support the selected cipher suite, then SUITES_R MUST include one or more supported cipher suites.
 If the Responder supports a cipher suite in SUITES_I other than the selected cipher suite (independently of if the selected cipher suite is supported or not) then SUITES_R MUST include the supported cipher suite in SUITES_I which is most preferred by the Initiator.
-SUITES_R MAY include a single cipher suite, i.e. be encoded as an int.
+SUITES_R MAY include a single cipher suite, i.e., be encoded as an int.
 If the Responder does not support any cipher suite in SUITES_I, then it SHOULD include all its supported cipher suites in SUITES_R in any order.

 ### Cipher Suite Negotiation